-Swedes start studying English in school before the age of 10, and we never miss a chance to practice our learnings.
-In fact, it's often said that we love speaking English so much, that people who move here find it hard to learn Swedish.
+Swedes start studying English in school before age 10, and we never miss a chance to practice our learning.
+It's often said that we love speaking English so much, that people who move here find it hard to learn Swedish.